-Who should I report a dog bite to in Augusta?
+Who Should You Report a Dog Bite to in Augusta?

-We recommend reporting all dog bites to the local sheriff and Animal Services:
+All dog bites should be reported to the local sheriff and Animal Services:

-- You can reach the Richmond County Sheriff’s Office at (706) 821-1065.
+- Reach out to the Richmond County Sheriff’s Office.
 Having an incident report from the Sheriff’s office strengthens your claim, and deputies can help capture the dog if necessary.

-We also recommend you speak to an Augusta dog bite lawyer immediately.
+It is also recommended that you speak to a dog bite lawyer in Augusta immediately.
 Often, dog owners will tell you they want to work things out without getting lawyers involved, only to try to wriggle out of paying for your medical costs.
 Remember, the law is on your side.
-Speak to a lawyer from the beginning.
+Speak to an attorney from the beginning.

 Augusta Dog Bite Lawyer Near Me 404-400-4000

-When you call our law office, we can send an investigator to find out who owns the dog, where they live and how to contact them.
+When you call an experienced law office in Augusta, an attorney can send an investigator to find out who owns the dog, where they live, and how to contact them.
 Even dogs that are roaming freely generally have a home.
-Our investigator can search the neighborhood and speak to neighbors in the area.
-Usually someone will recognize the dog and help us find the owner.

 No, in most cases the dog will not be put down.
 The law only requires putting down dogs that are deemed dangerous.
-In the City of Augusta, a dog is only “dangerous” if it has bitten people multiple times, or if it belongs to certain highly aggressive breeds.
+In Augusta, a dog is only “dangerous” if it has bitten people multiple times, or if it belongs to certain highly aggressive breeds.
 These breeds include: